muratovm/blog/content/blog/blog_setup_steps.md

 2) Obsidian Rich Text Editor
 3) AWS CI/CD Pipeline

-Currently I'm using the [Hugo Simple](https://github.com/maolonglong/hugo-simple/) theme and dumping all of my writing into sequential articles — meanwhile borrowing elements from other themes and my design choices ideas.
+Currently I'm using the [Hugo Simple](https://github.com/maolonglong/hugo-simple/) theme and dumping all of my writing into sequential articles — meanwhile borrowing elements from other themes and my own design choices.

 ### Themes